 Consider the humble toaster.
 Though it’s fashionable to avoid single-use appliances these days, toasters still feel indispensable.
 You can, of course, toast bread in the oven or on the stovetop, if you’d prefer.
 But there’s something so comforting about being able to pop a few slices of bread to toast for your fluffy scrambled eggs, a bowl of brothy beans, or split pea soup.

-Your toaster should be a manageable size for your counter, whatever that means for you.
+The best toasters deliver consistent, even results, whether you’re toasting bagels, rye bread, white bread, or whatever else.
+And, because you’ll likely be making your toast pre-coffee, the toaster should be easy to use and to make sense of.
+It should be a manageable size for your counter.
 We included a compact option in this lineup, but always check the dimensions before committing.
 It should be easy to pull your toast slice out without your fingers getting burnt, and there should be features that make your life easier.
 Depending on the size of your household, you may be interested in a four-slot toaster over a two-slot toaster.

 Another important point: toasters should be easy to clean.
-If you’re a first-time toaster buyer, please understand that toasters can be a fire hazard if not properly maintained—all have to do is check the ratings of just about any toaster and you’ll find a horror story about a fire.
+If you’re a first-time toaster buyer, please understand that toasters can be a fire hazard if not properly maintained—all you have to do is check the ratings of just about any toaster, and you’ll find a horror story about a fire.
 In other words, clean your toaster!

 Here are the best toasters that will serve you well every time.

 If you’re a toast every morning kind of person, this toaster is the one for you.
-The Breville Bit More 2-Slice Toaster offers useful functions, such as the “A Bit More” button for when your toast could just use a tad more browning, a “Lift and Look” feature, and a bagel setting that only toasts the inside.
+The Breville A Bit More 2-Slice Toaster offers useful functions, such as the “A Bit More” button for when your toast could just use a tad more browning, a “Lift and Look” feature, and a bagel setting that only toasts the inside.

-Best Budget: Black+Decker 2-Slice Extra Wide Slot Toaster
+Black+Decker T2569B 2-Slice Extra Wide Slot Toaster

 It’s easy, when shopping for budget options, to find the least expensive model out there and nab it.
 But it’s also important to consider how long it will last and how much of a headache it will cause in the meantime.
 Though this is not the least expensive option out there, its utility and lack of future headache make it our budget pick.